Saad Abdul-Salaam

-Saad Abdul-Salaam (born September 8, 1991) is an American professional soccer player who plays as a defender for San Antonio FC in the USL Championship.
+Saad Abdul-Salaam (born September 8, 1991) is an American former professional soccer player who played as a defender.
+Abdul-Salaam currently works as an academy coach for the Columbus Crew.

 Career

 Early career

 Born in Charlotte, North Carolina, Abdul-Salaam grew up in Gahanna, Ohio where he played for the local high school side that won the state championship in 2009.
 Abdul-Salaam then went on to attend the University of Akron where he played for the Akron Zips.

 Sporting Kansas City

 After his four-years at Akron, Abdul-Salaam was drafted as the twelfth overall pick during the 2015 MLS SuperDraft by Sporting Kansas City.
 On May 19, 2015, Abdul-Salaam was recalled from his loan with the San Antonio Scorpions by Sporting Kansas City.

 San Antonio Scorpions (loan)

 On April 1, 2015, it was announced that Abdul-Salaam would be loaned out to the San Antonio Scorpions for the North American Soccer League spring season.
 He made his professional debut for the team on April 4 against the Tampa Bay Rowdies.
 He started the match and played the full 90 as San Antonio fell 3–1.